SAP/ui5-tooling/docs/updates/migrate-v4.md

 ## Node.js and npm Version Support

-This release requires **Node.js versions v20.11.0, v22.0.0, or higher** as well as npm v8 or higher.
+This release requires **Node.js version v20.11.0 and higher or v22.0.0 and higher (v21 is not supported)** as well as npm v8 or higher.
 Support for older Node.js releases has been dropped; their use will cause an error.

 ## Specification Versions Support